 My first memoir, At Home on the Kazakh Steppe: A Peace Corps Memoir, was published in 2014.
 Other memoirs are in the works, including one telling my stuttering story from my first memory at age 6, to my “awakening” at age 42 and eventual recovery.
 More than that, it is the story of resiliency, of recovery, and of redemption.
 And, though I still identify as a stutterer, my stuttering no longer rules my life.
 In fact, in writing this today, I realize I rarely think of it anymore.

 I’ve got two books for children: a picture book, Two Bunnies, which is still in need of pictures, and a chapter book, Grandma Goes to Kazakhstan, which will (I hope) be followed by such titles as Grandma Goes to Tahiti, Grandma Goes to Scotland and Wales, or Grandma Goes to Cuba.
 But I’ve accepted that there may only be Grandma Goes to Ohio.

-My weekly blog, And So It Goes, seeks to bring about a greater understanding of the culture that, inevitably and unconsciously, molds us.
-We do that by looking at cultures that are different than our own or subcultures within our own that we might have been unaware of.
-And we pay special attention to the parts of those cultures that trouble us, make us gasp, laugh, or that make us turn away.
+My weekly blog, And So It Goes, currently explores the interface of culture, curiosity, and civility.
+Seeking to bring about a greater understanding of the culture that, inevitably and unconsciously, molds us, we look at cultures that are different than our own or subcultures within our own that we might have been unaware of.
+And we pay special attention to the parts of those cultures that trouble us, make us laugh, gasp, or turn away.